 We are based in Bristol Royal Infirmary.
 In-patients are

-Most patients will be referred by a respiratory
+Most patients will be referred by a respiratory physician (chest

-The department welcomes referrals from hospitals and
+The department also welcomes referrals from hospitals and GPs

-GPs outside our normal referral area.
+outside our normal referral area.

 Audit and quality assurance

 The department sends data to several internal and external

 bodies to ensure the quality of our services.